silkenweb/silkenweb/Tasks.md

 Currently `Element` mirrors the real DOM tree.
 It only really needs to store a tree of reactive nodes and their reactive children.
 Is this even worth implementing?

-## Empty Elements

-Sometimes it's useful to have an expression/return type of `ReadSignal<Option<Element>>` to represent a node that may or may not exist in a reactive way.

-- Is it best to implement this for `Option<Element>` as well?

 ## Template Elements

 Elements should have a `.cache()` method that globally caches the node by call site and uses `clone_node` to generate the elements.
 Will this work for reactive elements?